Travel Tips, Packing Recommendations, Rules of the Road

 ___ a raincoat or jacket that sheds water.
 Umbrellas can be left at home.
 Hotels either provide them, or they are easily obtainable in Europe if needed.

 ___rubber flip flops or what are sometimes referred to as shower shoes.
 Many hotels in Europe have a combination tub and shower.
 Some people find these difficult to get in and out of as there are rarely hand rails.
 This is critical if you have any kind of balance or steadiness on your feet issues.
 A pair of flip flops that can be used as shower shoes can be a lifesaver, literally.
+I knew that a recent 80 year-old guest did not read these tips when he fell in a bathtub in their room in Italy.
+He really scared his wife, as I heard about this at breakfast.
 Do not forget this, please.

 ___ Light jacket, sweater even for a summer time tour.
 Yes, it gets down into the 60s or lower in Europe even in June – August.
 An insulated jacket in fall, depending on where you’re traveling.
 To blend in with the locals and for all of our safety, do not bring or wear jackets, shirts or sweaters emblazoned with American connections, like colleges, towns, etc.